 YOCJ was founded in 1978 by the late Portia Sonnenfeld as a preparatory orchestra for the Mercer County Symphony Orchestra (now called the Greater Princeton Youth Orchestra).

 Ms. Sonnenfeld shaped the ensemble into a group capable of performing the standard orchestra literature and 20th century works.
 It then grew to encompass two string orchestras and a wind ensemble, and became known as the String Preparatory Orchestra.
 In 1999, with increased enrollment, the orchestra was incorporated under the name “Youth Orchestra of Central Jersey.”
-YOCJ is an award-winning, critically acclaimed organization that has performed throughout the eastern United States, Canada, Austria, and the Czech Republic.
+YOCJ is an award-winning, critically acclaimed organization that has performed throughout the eastern United States, Canada, Germany, Austria, and the Czech Republic.